Environmental Conservation Police Q & A

 Q: If the trapping season is open, can I hunt for that species?

 A: It depends on the season and species.
-Some furbearers may only be trapped, while some can also be hunted, but with different seasons.
+Some furbearers may only be trapped, while some can also be hunted, but during different seasons.
 Coyote is a good example of a species that can be hunted and trapped, but season dates for hunting and trapping this species are different, so be sure to check the guide before going afield.

 Q: I own a camp and property in New York.
 Can I purchase a resident hunting license?

 A: Residency is a fixed, permanent, and principal home to which a person always intends to return.
 Simply owning land or paying taxes does not make one eligible for resident license fees.
+More information on residency is found on License Fees.

 Q. Can our hunting party share Deer Management Permits (DMPs) on a deer drive?